Dan J. Harkey

 Replace exterior doors.

-As mentioned above, a borrower wants to rehabilitate a 10-unit property and elects to get a Pace/Hero loan.
-The new loan is $400,000 at 6.5%, amortized over 20 years.
+As mentioned above, a Borrower wants to rehabilitate a 10-unit property and elects to get a Pace/Hero loan.
+The new loan is $400,000 at 6.5%, with an amortization period of 200 years.
 The amortized payment would be $2982.29 monthly or $35,787.48 annually.
 Assume the current property tax is nearly 1% of the market value.
 Assume that the market value is $1,000,000.
-The property taxes may be about $10,000 per year.
-Adding $35,787.48 to $10,000 would equal $45,787.48 in annual payments for property tax and so-called voluntary assessments, meaning Pace/Hero loan payments.
-This reflects a monthly obligation of $3,815.62 or a total yearly obligation of $45,787.
-As per the regulation, 5% of the market value of Pace/Hero debt is the maximum allowable on the $1,000,000, or $50,000.
-So, in this example, a $400,000 loan is close to the maximum loan allowable under Pace/Hero regulations.
+The property taxes may be approximately $10,000 per year.
+Adding $35,787.48 to $10,000 would equal $45,787.48 in annual payments for property tax and so-called voluntary assessments, which include Pace/Hero loan payments.
+This reflects a monthly obligation of $3,815.62 or a total yearly obligation of $45,78.
+According to the regulation, the maximum allowable amount is 50% or 11% off the market value of Pacr, which is $ 1,000,000.
+In this example, a $400,000 loan is close to the maximum allowable loan under Pace/Hero regulations.